basileMarchand/basictools-frozen/docs/ParaViewAndOthersExternalTools.rst

 Vtk [#vtk]_
 ###########

-If you have a working VTK  installation, you can set the module :py:mod:`BasicTools.Containers.vtkBridge` to convert meshes back and forth BasicTools meshes.
+If you have a working VTK  installation, you can set the module :py:mod:`BasicTools.Bridges.vtkBridge` to convert meshes back and forth BasicTools meshes.
 ::

-    from BasicTools.Containers.vtkBridge import MeshToVtk, VtkToMesh
+    from BasicTools.Bridges.vtkBridge import MeshToVtk, VtkToMesh
     BTMesh =  #<-- this is my BasicTools Mesh vtkMesh = MeshToVtk(BTMesh,TagsAsFields=True)
     # do some work with VTK